sandhyaparna/Data-Science/Modeling/Missing Value Analysis.md

   * It can introduce bias in the data
 * Similar case Imputation - Group wise imputation
 * previous or next values
-* Reconstruction - KNN imputation / using predictive model / MICE
+* Reconstruction - KNN imputation / using predictive model / MICE / DeepLearning for Categorical vars using datawig package

 Missing data mechanism describes the underlying mechanism that generates missing data and can be categorized into three types — missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR).